A brief history of the Halloween celebration>

-This year , our 2nd of Secondary students , conducted by D. Roberto , performed the “Passage of terror in the old boarding house” , for families and peers, having all a terrific time.
+This year , our 2nd of Secondary students , conducted by D. Roberto , will perform the “Passage of terror in the old boarding house” , for families and classmates , having all a terrific time.

 Thank you D. Roberto and all our boys and girls for your magical effort.

 Happy Halloween to all!!